Rapid Response Solutions For Businesses

 Rights and Responsibilities under Employment Laws and Regulations

-Elaws Advisors help you understand your rights and responsibilities under the employment laws and regulations, such as the WARN Act, administered by the Department of Labor (DOL).
+elaws Advisors help you understand your rights and responsibilities under the employment laws and regulations, such as the WARN Act, administered by the U.S. Department of Labor.
 Each Advisor imitates the interaction you might have with an employment law expert.
 The Advisors ask questions and provide answers based on your responses.

 Rapid Response Contact Information

-Contact your state's team for additional information on the benefits of Rapid Response and other services for your company, or to provide notice of an impending layoff.
+Contact your state's Rapid Response team for additional information on the benefits of Rapid Response and other services for your company, or to provide notice of an impending layoff.